 Office hours: Wednesday 3-5pm

 From 2007-10, I was Lecturer in Modern British History, Harris Fellow and Director of Studies at Peterhouse, Cambridge University, where I was previously a Junior Research Fellow.
-At Cambridge I taught British and Irish history since 1789 and the history of political thought.
 I completed my education at Pembroke College, Cambridge where I was a Foundation Scholar and a Thornton Scholar and attained a first class BA in History.
 I won the Member’s Prize for the best MPhil in Historical Studies, before going on to complete my PhD in 2006.